onecrayon/api.ashes.live/README.md

 Then commit changes in your updated `poetry.lock` and `pyproject.toml`.
 Please see the [Poetry docs](https://python-poetry.org/docs/) for other available commands.

+You may wish to shut down your container, run `make build`, and relaunch it to ensure that newly added dependencies are available.

 **Please note:** `make shell` will log you into the Docker container as the root user!
 This is unfortunately necessary to allow Poetry to function properly (I haven't found a good way yet to install initial dependencies as a non-root account and have them work,